Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 To understand how AKS Fleet Manager can help manage multiple AKS clusters, we will need to create an additional AKS cluster to join as a member cluster.
 The following commands and instructions will deploy an additional AKS cluster into the same Azure resource group as your existing AKS cluster.
 For this lab purposes, it is not necessary to deploy the additional cluster in a region and/or subscription to show the benefits of AKS Fleet Manager.

-Set the following environment variables to create the additional AKS cluster.
+Run the following command to save the new AKS cluster name to the `.env` file and reload the environment variables.

 ```bash
 cat <<EOF >> .env